 Empirical Formula

-The simplest whole-number ratio of atoms of each element in a compound.
-Shows proportions, not actual numbers.
+The simplest whole-number ratio of atoms of each element present in a compound.

 Molecular Formula

-The actual number of atoms of each element in one molecule.
-Always a simple integer multiple of the empirical formula.
+The actual number of atoms of each element present in a single molecule of a compound.

 Worked Example